 - Study of practical life, farming, house building and clothing

-- Reading, writing, original compositions, grammar, punctuation and parts of speech, cursive writing
+- Reading, writing, original composition, grammar, punctuation and parts of speech, cursive writing

 - Higher multiplication tables, weights and measures, time and money

 - Local geography and history

 - Composition, grammar, spelling